stendarr/7XX-statusfuckery/README.md

 It will then choose one of the Status Codes randomly from an array and add it to the HTTP Header.

 <br><br>
 Most browsers will still render the page regardless of the status code but some will think you've sent an empty response or will just be too confused.
+Chrome mobile for example doesn't seem to like non-standard status codes.

 It's also a really great way to [confuse scrapers](https://www.youtube.com/watch?v=I3pNLB3Cq24).